Merwanski/merwanski/README.md

 ### 👋 Hi, I'm Merwan

-I'm a researcher and engineer who works at the intersection of hardware and software — from FPGA-based cameras and embedded systems to computer vision, machine/deep learning, robotics, and the automation pipelines I build for fun on the side.
+I'm a researcher and engineer who works at the intersection of hardware and software; from FPGA-based cameras and embedded systems to computer vision, machine/deep learning, robotics, and the automation pipelines I build for fun on the side.
 PhD in Electronics and System Architecture, currently doing applied research at [Flanders Make](https://www.flandersmake.be/) in Belgium.
 I like problems that involve both hardware and a codebase.

 This profile is where the smaller experiments and side projects live; the bigger picture is at [merwan.birem](https://merwanski.github.io/merwan.birem/) website (work in progress).

 #### 🔭 Currently building
-- **[merwan.birem](https://merwanski.github.io/merwan.birem/)** — my personal site: an Astro + GitHub Actions pipeline that turns a dropped PDF or a folder of trip photos into a fully written, geotagged page, no manual formatting required.
+- **[merwan.birem](https://merwanski.github.io/merwan.birem/)**! my personal site: an Astro + GitHub Actions pipeline that turns a dropped PDF or a folder of trip photos into a fully written, geotagged page, no manual formatting required.
-- A few things still marked `TODO` — some honesty felt appropriate here.
+- A few things still marked `TODO` ! some honesty felt appropriate here.

 #### 🧰 How I work
 - Prefer systems over one-offs: if I do something twice, it becomes a script.